cameron-justice/Survey_Field/README.md

 # Survey_Field

-A VR project in Unity3D utilizing OpenVR.
+A VR project in Unity3D utilizing OpenVR for the University of Tennessee architecture department.